bkrem/msc-thesis/ch4.md

 The second segment may be composed of a further specification within the data domain, such as `/profile` for `/user`, thus forming the path `/user/profile`.
 The third and final segment consists of an optional request parameter, such as `:username` which may be used to pass a parameter to the API in a HTTP GET request.
 Building on the previous example, we may therefore be able to request the profile data for user `foo` by issuing a request to the API via the path `/profile/user/foo`.

-By requiring all interactions with the API to take place in this form, the system is thus able to guarantee a high level of independence from concrete implementation details as the requirements and formatting of HTTP do not vary across implementation contexts.
+By requiring all interactions with the API to take place in this form, the system is thus able to guarantee a high level of independence from concrete implementation details, as the requirements and formatting of HTTP do not vary across implementation contexts.

 #### Layered System
+The final constraint within the REST pattern concerns composability.
+A RESTful implementation should allow for intermediate layers, commonly known as middleware, to be inserted into the service without affecting the interface for communication in any way<sup>[(layered system)](http://whatisrest.com/rest_constraints/layered_system)</sup>.
+QuantiTeam meets this constraint through its HTTP URI interface, which enables middleware to implement the same interface and forward a given request to the service itself using the same exact URI once it has completed its part of processing the request.

 ## 4.3.3 Structure